codevence/fair-wizard-guide/docs/index.rst

 Once the questionnaire is completed, a DMP can be easily generated using a selected template and output format.
 The document is then stored in |project_name| for easy access and future reference.
 This is especially helpful because many funding agencies now require a DMP for their application process.

 But the benefits of using |project_name| go beyond just creating a DMP.
 Researchers also learn how to handle data correctly, make it FAIR, maintain it throughout the project, and curate it long-term.
-This intelligent, guided, and efficient approach to composing DMPs is useful for ELIXIR nodes, research institutions, and individual researchers alike.
+This intelligent, guided, and efficient approach to composing DMPs is useful for research infrastructures, institutions, and individual researchers alike.

 Structure of the Guide